First-Gen student pursues degree one course at a time

 "I just saw that there were other things out there, and from the time I started school at 6, I was just intrigued," she said.
 "I wanted to learn, and that's all I've done.
 All my life I want to learn more and more.
 There's a saying that says knowledge is power.
 I don't care about power.
 I just want to be the best I can and as smart as I can, because that's just me.
 I'm not competing with anybody.
 It's just me.
 I want to be intelligent.
 I want to be knowledgeable so I can discuss things with people.
 That’s just what I want to be.
 I'm going to have to work for it, and that's just what I'm doing."

-Gillespie is a psychology major with a Spanish minor, living in Gainesville, Georgia.
+Gillespie is pursuing a degree in psychology and a minor in Spanish, living in Oakwood, Georgia.

 "When I started, I thought the people at school were going to look at me and say, 'Why doesn't that old lady just stay home and listen to her arteries harden?'
 Because if I were in their shoes and I saw me, that's probably what I would have thought.
 But they don't understand how badly I've always wanted to learn."